carloshmarques/Foundational-CSharp-course-with-Microsoft-Learn/README.md

 ## 📝 **Additional notes**

 * About Visual Studio Code usage.
-* Regarding the use of Visual Studio Code, although this course is focused on using Visual Code, I personally prefer the Visual Studio IDE, so I will install Visual Code and configure it, but I will continue to use Visual Studio Community whenever i can use it, although you like Visual Code.
+* Regarding the use of Visual Studio Code, although this course is focused on using Visual Code, I personally prefer the Visual Studio IDE, so I will install Visual Code and configure it, but I will continue to use Visual Studio Community whenever i can use it, but i like Visual Code though.

 ---